The PDF2XL Business and Enterprise editions both come equipped with an OCR engine that can convert scanned files.

 To use the following tools, please be sure to select "Use Advanced OCR" from the Options menu.

 1) If your document is just a little skewed, the Enterprise plan has Fine Rotation options in the "OCR" menu when Advanced OCR is selected.

 2) If your document is in another language, you can select it from the dropdown or use the "Add Languages" button to import it.

-3) The OCR Tweaking settings at the bottom allow you to adjust how the OCR recognizes the data.
+The OCR Tweaking settings are a feature of the default OCR and can be found at the bottom of the screen.
+These allow you to adjust how the OCR recognizes the data.